Las Vegas shooting victim’s parents: Daughter lived in ‘constant fear’

 The parents of a woman slain at a Summerlin law firm said Monday that their daughter was living in fear of her ex-husband while fighting him in court for custody of their two children.

-“Ashley lived in constant fear for her safety and that of her children,” said Julie Page, whose daugher, Ashley Prince, 30, was killed in the April 8 shooting.
-“She battled relentlessly and unfortunately all of our fears became a reality.”
+“Ashley lived in constant fear for her safety and that of her children,” said Julie Page, whose 30-year-old daughter, Ashley Prince, was killed in the April 8 shooting.
+“She battled relentlessly, and unfortunately all of our fears became a reality.”

-The family of that ex-husband, Dylan Houston, whose father, Joseph Houston, killed Ashley and and her husband Dennis Prince in Dennis Prince’s law offices, police have said, called him a dedicated dad who is only interested in his children’s well-being.
+The family of that ex-husband, Dylan Houston, whose father, Joseph Houston, killed Ashley and her husband, Dennis Prince, in Dennis Prince’s law offices, said he is only interested in his children’s well-being.

-Ashley Prince’s parents, Paul and Julie Page, spoke publicly for the first time about the killings in a press conference at a northwest Las Vegas law firm Monday.
+Ashley Prince’s parents, Paul and Julie Page, spoke publicly for the first time about the killings in a news conference Monday at a northwest Las Vegas law firm.

-The Pages alleged that Ashley’s former husband, Dylan Houston, had subjected Ashley to verbal and mental abuse and threats, including threats in text messages, they alleged, over the past two years amid a contentious child custody battle over their two young children.
+The Pages alleged that Ashley’s former husband, Dylan Houston, had subjected her to verbal and mental abuse and threats, including threats in text messages, over the past two years amid a contentious child custody battle over their two young children.

-The two children, as well as Dennis and Ashley’s baby daughter, were in the temporary custody of Ashley’s sister, Lexie, 27, who was also sitting with her family members at Monday’s press conference.
+The two children, as well as Dennis and Ashley’s baby daughter, are in the temporary custody of Ashley’s sister Lexie, 27, who also was sitting with her family members at Monday’s news conference.

-Paul Page alleged that Dylan Houston subjected Ashley to “relentless harassing death threats and threatening verbal abuse, including up to 70 text messages a day at times,” he said.
+Paul Page alleged that Dylan Houston subjected Ashley to “relentless harassing death threats and threatening verbal abuse, including up to 70 text messages a day at times.”

-Paul Page then read aloud what he said were text messages from Dylan to Ashley.
+The father then read aloud what he said were text messages from Dylan to Ashley, including one he quoted as saying: “I don’t want to see you unless you’re in a casket.”

-Paul Page said Dylan Houston texted Ashley the following: “Prepare for a future on your knees,” “I’ll chisel you down to a weaker and worthless sack of bones,” “I’ll shit down your throat and anyone in your family that’s how I roll,” “The kids are better off without you,” “They will know it one day,” “Never want to be around you” and “I’ll crush you in ways you don’t even comprehend.

-“And lastly, ‘I don’t want to see you unless you’re in a casket,’” Paul Page said.

-Dylan’s father, Joseph Houston, 77, shot and killed Ashley and her husband Dennis Prince during a deposition at Dennis Prince’s fifth floor law offices at 10801 W. Charleston Blvd., east of the 215 Beltway, on April 8, the Metropolitan Police Department has said.
+Joseph Houston, 77, shot and killed Ashley and Dennis Prince during a deposition at the fifth-floor law offices at 10801 W. Charleston Blvd., east of the 215 Beltway, the Metropolitan Police Department has said.

-After killing Ashley and Dennis, Joseph Houston then turned the gun on himself, police said.
+After killing the couple, Joseph Houston turned the gun on himself, police said.

-Julie Page also said Ashley was granted a restraining order against Dylan at one point.
+Julie Page also said Ashley was granted a restraining order against her ex-husband at one point.

-“Dylan, however, did not stop the abuse and threatening messages, but never faced any consequences from the court,” Julie Page.
+“Dylan, however, did not stop the abuse and threatening messages, but never faced any consequences from the court,” Julie Page said.

-Julie Page alleged that because of Dylan Houston’s problems with alcohol abuse, Houston had been required to use a device that would monitor his alcohol levels during his time with the two children.
+Julie Page alleged that because of Dylan Houston’s problems with alcohol abuse, he had been required to use a device that would monitor his alcohol levels during his time with the two children.

 Paul Page also explained why the Page family said they now fear for their lives.